 Scholarship Application Deadline

-To be considered for a 2019-20 academic year scholarship award, your complete scholarship application is due Feb.
+To application window to be considered for a 2019-20 academic year scholarship awards closed on due Feb.
 19, 2019 at 12:00 p.m. (noon).
 A committee comprised of KU School of Education faculty review the scholarship applications and make award decisions based on the following considerations:

 - Academic performance (GPA) at KU

 - Education-related extracurricular activities